Using theories developed in psychology, this course builds a bridge to various marketing concepts.

 Week 10 – Improving a Negative Brand Image/Saving a Positive One

-- Firstly, to gain an understanding of the psychological principles by which the marketing mix that consumers are exposed to and how it influences them.
+- Firstly, the aim of the Diploma in Psychology of Consumer Behaviour is to gain an understanding of the psychological principles by which the marketing mix that consumers are exposed to and how it influences them.

 - Secondly, to use this understanding to develop strategically relevant consumer insights.